lmaftuleac/schnapps-core/README.md

 const MainController = controller(firstHandler, secondHandler)

 ```
-Constructor function also accepts other controllers, the resulting controller will inherit all handlers from the parent
+Constructor function also accepts other controllers.
+The resulting controller will inherit all handlers from the parent

 ```javascript